yhzlsm/the-rust-book/guessing-game/Chapter2-GuessingGameNotes.md

 - Enum is Rust can carry information.
 Ex: `Result`.

 The type inference is Rust work "like magic".
 Ex: If we compare `cmp` two strings and one of that has a type, Rust will infere the type for the other variable, making sure that we don't compare mismatch types.

+- `match` can be used for flow control and also to handle errors (expression).